chc1514/HEECHUN-CHAE/README.md

 # HEECHUN-CHAE
 Web Development Repository

-This is my first time using Github, and this is homework
+This is my first time using Github.

+I am practicing how to use github.